OBress/YT-Frontend/README.md

 ![Example Image](images/settings.png)

 Place where you input your API keys/tokens needed in order for the program to function properly.
+Settings are stored and edited in MongoDB.

 ---